Antoine Dieuzayde

 Antoine Dieuzayde (13 June 1877 – 13 July 1958) was a French Basque Catholic priest and member of the French Resistance during World War II.
 He founded a camp for youth education in the Pyrenees and a Catholic youth centre in Bordeaux.
 He organised the reception of refugees from the Spanish Civil War and used his connexions to help resistance groups, particularly the Jade-Amicol network whose operations were centred in south-west France.

 The camp Bernard Rollo in the French Pyrenees, founded by Fr.Dieuzayde.

 A plaque at the youth camp commemorating French resistance victims of Nazi occupation who attended the youth camp.

-A plaque commemorating the youth camp's founder.

 Biography

 He was born on 13 June 1877 in Toulouse (France).
 He began studying law in Toulouse, then entered a novitiate of the Society of Jesus in Rodez in 1899.
 He was assigned to Bordeaux.
 Dieuzayde was deeply evangelical, fervently practising Ignatian spirituality which involves periods of solitude and meditation, which he encouraged in certain others.
 He became chaplain of the :fr:Association catholique de la jeunesse française (Catholic Association of French Youth) from 1914.
 His views were close to Le Sillon, the French social politico-religious movement created in 1894 to counter marxism.
 In 1919, he set up a Social Secretariat in Bordeaux, to "make known the social doctrine of the Catholic Church as a documentation and propaganda centre".
 In particular, the Secretariat encouraged the formation of agricultural unions, unions of employees and discussions about government welfare or the minimum wage.